 “You fool!
 It is not yours save by unhappy chance...it might have been mine.
 It should be mine.
 Give it to me!
 Give me the ring.”

 At the final stop of the first movie of the trilogy, Boromir boldy shows his love and loyalty for his people in a wrong way because the influence of the ring.
 He still being denial that the only way is to use the ring to fight Sauron.
 Before this scene breaks, he ask Frodo to give up the ring.
 His desire and need are so great that he angrily displaced his stress to Frodo while also trying to take the ring.
 In this moment, he’s out of control and totally consumed by his desire.
 It is either because of the temptation made by the ring or his consciousness that his people are in peril and weighted to him for the responsibility and drive him mad.
 But one thing that could be noted is his loyalty for his people are undoubtedly great. in this part, Boromir was still denial.
 Another type of the defense mechanism in this scene are displacement.
 Because he had to carry the burden of his own people and stressed because he had a chance to save his people by using his ring, he yells and attack Frodo the ring bearer.
 After he attacked Frodo, he finally awake and regret his action.
 He tried to save Merry and Pippin from the orcs, but then he was overwhelmed by the enemy.
 He died at the hand of the Uruk-hai which is orcs.
-He deeply regreted every action that he took.
+He deeply regretted every action that he took.
 And he confessed that he was wrong to try to take the ring from Frodo.

 ***